M1Sports20/TkApi.NET/readme.txt

 TkApi.NET is an implementation of the TradeKing API in .NET.

-This project is currently in the beta stage.
+This project is in the beta stage.
 Currently, only the low level API has been implemented.
 These API calls are a one to one mapping as described by TradeKing's API Documentation 04/13/2011.